XLSForm/xlsform.github.io/_sections/home-english.md

 ### Metadata

-XLSForm has a number of data type options available for meta data collection:
+XLSForm has a number of data type options available for metadata collection:

 | Metadata type | Meaning                                         |
 | ------------- | ----------------------------------------------- |